International

 • Good knowledge of German (at least level B2 of the Common European Framework of Reference for Languages (CEF))

-• A strong interest in politics, and social/political commitment
+• A strong interest in politics, and social/political engagement.

-Your application should be submitted in German and include the following scanned documents:
+Your application should be submitted in German and must include the following scanned documents in order to be considered complete:

-• Passport photo (please attach this to the first page of the application form);
+• Passport photo (please insert this on the first page of the application form);

 • Evidence of good knowledge of German (level B2 of the Common European Framework of Reference for Languages (CEF) or equivalent), no older than 2 years;

-• Personal statement of reasons for applying, in German (maximum of two pages) and signed personally by you;
+• Signed personal statement of reasons for applying, in German (maximum of two pages);

-• University degree certificate in the original form or a certified copy [1] in English or German.
-The original or the certified copy must be able to be presented at the interview.
+• Scan of university degree certificate in the original form or a certified copy [1] in English or German;

-• Up-to-date letter of recommendation in German or English (from a university professor or employer, assessing the applicant’s qualification for the programme).
+• signed, up-to-date letter of recommendation in German or English (from a university professor or employer, assessing the applicant’s qualification for the programme).

 Parliamentary coordination